2017-07-02

 ls: reading directory '/': Function not implemented

-with only the absolutely critical syscalls enabled.
+Here, we're trying to run ls with only the absolutely critical syscalls enabled.

-, after starting, tries to call getdents()
+ls, after starting, tries to call getdents() ("list the directory"), and gets

 told that it's not supported.
-Returning ENOSYS
+Returning ENOSYS ("function not implemented") is

-the default behaviour for seccomp-filter.py
+the default behaviour for seccomp-filter.py.

 We can have a permissions error, instead, if we like: